 Other Regulatory or Legal Reasons

-Your claim may be denied if required by applicable laws or if there are regulatory exceptions outlined by the APP Scam Reimbursement Rules, Pay.UK, or other regulatory bodies.
+Your claim may be denied if required by applicable laws or if there are regulatory exceptions outlined by the PSR, FPS’ reimbursement requirement and rules, or other regulatory bodies.

-Please note that the above list is a non-exhaustive list of the reasons your APP Scam claim may not be approved.
-Each claim is assessed on a case-by-case basis, and the specific circumstances of each claim are taken into account.
+Please note that the above list is a non-exhaustive list of the reasons your APP fraud reimbursement claim may not be approved.
+Each claim is assessed on a case-by-case basis, and the specific circumstances of each claim are taken-into account.

-If you believe you have fallen victim to APP fraud, contact us immediately at client-support@maayanpayments.com to report it.
+If you believe you may have fallen victim to APP fraud, contact us immediately.
 We may be able to block the transaction or trace the money.

-Please note that in order to investigate an APP Scam claim, we may be required to share personal information (such as your name and account information) with the receiving payment service provider.
+Please note that in order for us to investigate an APP fraud reimbursement claim, we may need to share personal and sensitive information (such as your name and account information) with the receiving payment service provider.
+By submitting a claim, you accept to our sharing of this information.
+Details regarding how we deal with data are found in our Privacy Notice.